8 Things You Should Know About Federal Work-Study

 You must keep your grades up to stay eligible.

-Falling behind in your studies can affect your FWS eligibility.
-Specifically, you’ll lose your FWS eligibility if you fall below your school’s requirements for satisfactory academic progress.
+Falling behind in your studies can affect your Federal Work-Study eligibility.
+Specifically, you’ll lose your eligibility if you fall below your school’s requirements for satisfactory academic progress.

 Sometimes it can be hard to balance a job and school at the same time.
 But keep in mind that your employer plans your work hours around your school schedule.
-If your schedule needs to change, that’s ok!
-Don’t be afraid to speak to your employer and your school’s financial aid office about changing your schedule or how many hours you work a week.
+If your schedule needs to change, that’s ok.
+Don’t be afraid to speak to your employer and your school’s financial aid office about changing your schedule or how many hours you work each week.